raufh10/Amazon_Gaming_Mice_Data_Analysis/README.md

 ### Methodology

-- **Web Scraping Techniques**: Implement sophisticated methods to extract data from Amazon's Bestseller list, specifically focusing on PC gaming mice.
+- **Web Scraping Techniques**: Utilize BeautifulSoup4 and Playwright to extract data from Amazon's Bestseller list, specifically focusing on PC gaming mice.
 - **Data Analysis in Jupyter Notebook**: Perform detailed analysis on the gathered data.

 ### Goals